Volunteering for the various events and projects we participate in is a fulfilling way to give to our organization.

 2004: We established a support group for lesbians, facilitated by a lesbian breast cancer thriver

-2009: We opened the first of two lingerie closets and resource centers in which people can get new & gently used post-op undergarments, mastectomy bras, wigs, prosthetics, books, DVDs, CDs, hats.
-Located in UCD’s Comprehensive Cancer Center, Sacramento.
+2009: We opened the first lingerie closets and resource centers in which people can get new & gently used post-op undergarments, mastectomy bras, wigs, prosthetics, books, DVDs, CDs, hats.
+Please call for information at 916-786-4643 for assistance.

 2012: Instituted our April Annual Walk for Breast Cancer Support on the American River Parkway